gliucode/java-deep-learning/README.md

 Hopefully, whether you're learning for the first time or building your deep learning models from scratch, dubious-dl can help you in some way.

+Also be warned that there might be mistakes.